JackV2020/Neural-Networks-Understand-Create-Train-Use/code_improved/README.md

 So what is changed here?

-The script script_generate_pictures_improved.py creates 3 seperate folders with pictures:
+The script script_generate_pictures_improved.py creates 3 seperate folders with pictures.

  - training: contains the data used during the training sessions
  - validation: contains the data used during validation